flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 #### Allowing Future Changes (allowFutureChange)

-By default, `watchFuture` throws an error if the future instance changes between rebuilds (to prevent infinite loops).
-Set `allowFutureChange: true` for retriable operations:
+By default, `watchFuture` expects the future factory function to be called once and return the same future instance.
+If you expect your future to change between rebuilds (like retry operations), set `allowFutureChange: true`:

 <<< @/../code_samples/lib/watch_it/watch_future_allow_change.dart#example

+**What happens:**
+- `watchFuture` detects when the future instance changes
+- Starts watching the new future
+- Widget rebuilds when the new future completes
+- Previous future completion is ignored

 **When to use:**
 - Retry functionality for failed requests
-- Future depends on reactive parameters
+- Future depends on reactive parameters that change
-- **Warning:** Make sure the future instance actually changes, not recreated each build
+- **Important:** The future instance must actually change - not just be recreated with the same operation

 #### Full Method Signature